Is your choice of Corporate Year-End timing critical?

 - Your corporate taxes are due within 3 months of your year-end.

-- Your corporate tax return needs to be filed within 6 months of your year-end.
+- You need to file your corporate tax return within 6 months of your year-end.

 - T4s and T5s for any wages and dividends paid must be filed by February 28.